 For a more detailed history of our efforts, see the post “Milestones on the Path to the PRPA’s Commitment to 100% Non-Carbon Electricity by 2030.”

-The following five spokespeople are authorized to speak on our behalf:
+The following four spokespeople are authorized to speak on our behalf:

 Dick Mallot, Renewables Now Loveland